KarlMeierMattern/Full-Stack/Notes.md

 > Assigns the number 5 to ourName
 > In JavaScript we end statements with semicolons

 Variable names can be made up of numbers, letters, and $ or _, but may not contain spaces or start with a number.
+This is another test
+And so is this

+And so is this